Universality class of Ising critical states with long-range losses

+the retarded/advanced and Keldysh inverse Green's functions~\cite{Kamenevbook2011}. {The former contain spectral information on the excitations: in our case, the distance from the critical point, $m$, and the decay rate of the infrared modes, $\Gamma_q$.
+The Keldysh component of the quadratic action, $P^K$, is instead directly related to the momentum Fourier transform of the noise variance~\cite{Sieberer2016review}. }

-are the retarded/advanced and Keldysh sectors of the action~\cite{Kamenevbook2011,Sieberer2016review}.
-The kinetic coefficients therein contained, as well as the spectral gap $m$, can be directly related to microscopic couplings~\cite{lee2013unconventional,maghrebi2016nonequilibrium}.
-In the Liouvillian gap $\Gamma_q$ we have included a constant term $\Gamma_0$ which takes into account the spontaneous emission of the spins into free space and which is often the main adversary in schemes implementing dissipative engineering with dark states~\cite{PhysRevA.66.022314,PhysRevLett.110.120402}.
+In $\Gamma_q$ we have included a constant term $\Gamma_0$ which takes into account the spontaneous emission of the spins into free space and which is often the main adversary in schemes implementing dissipative engineering with dark states~\cite{PhysRevA.66.022314,PhysRevLett.110.120402}.
 Its detrimental role is to locally measure the atoms and therefore suppress the entangling effect of non-local dissipation at long times (or small wave-vectors).
 We will inspect the critical properties of our model in the regime where $\Gamma_1 q^\alpha\gg\Gamma_0$ and therefore $P^K$ scales effectively as $q^\alpha$, and, at the same time, also the retarded/advanced sectors become gapless, $P^{R/A}\sim q^{2\alpha}$, since we tune the spectral mass to zero as well.
 The former can be implemented in the RG scheme via the scaling ansatz $\Gamma_0\sim\Gamma_1q^\alpha$ (see also Ref.~\cite{PhysRevB.94.085150}).
-As pointed out in~\cite{paz2019driven, paz2021time, paz2021driven}, weak dissipation as the one considered here can expose novel critical behaviour for a long temporal window before thermalizing effects set it.
+As pointed out in~\cite{paz2019driven, paz2021time, paz2021driven} weak dissipation can expose novel critical behaviour for a long temporal window before thermalizing effects set it.
 In our setup, this is mirrored by the fact that for $q\ll (\Gamma_0/\Gamma_1)^{1/\alpha}$ incoherent emission takes over, and the Gaussian action in~\eqref{gauss} reduces to a Langevin action with $\Gamma_q\simeq\Gamma_0$ and no $\omega^2$ term which notoriously thermalizes~\cite{Hohenberg1977,Tauberbook2014}.
 This crossover is analogous to the suppression of equilibrium quantum criticality at distances larger than the de Broglie thermal length~\cite{Sondhi1997, vojta2003quantum, sachdev2007quantum}.